jdjakub/self-raising-diagrams/README.md

 Similarly, `labelGraph-deps.svg` describes the dependencies of the very format parser that understands it.
 After manually ordering the passes in a list in `labelGraph.js`, I generated the dependency code from the diagram.
 I then pasted it into `labelGraph.js` to set up its pass dependency graph.

 ![Demo of the labelGraph format feeding into itself.](./demo-labelGraph-own-deps.png)

+### Example 4 (dragCircle)
+Testing stuff with embedded code now.
+Open `drag-circle.svg` and run `doAll()`.
+The event handler code visible in the SVG should run and you should be able to drag the circle around.
+Now *that's* a self-raising diagram.